secrierlab/EMT/README.md

-# Quantifying epithelial-to-mesenchymal transitions (EMT) in bulk sequenced cancers
+# Epithelial-to-mesenchymal transition (EMT) quantification in bulk sequenced cancers

 This repository contains code for the evaluation of epithelial-to-mesenchymal transition states in cancer.